 Using a guarantor

 You might need a ‘guarantor’ so you can rent a place to live.
 A guarantor is someone who agrees to pay your rent if you don't pay it, for example a parent or close relative.
-Your landlord can take legal action to get any unpaid rent from your guarantor.

 There is a legal requirement for a guarantee agreement to be in writing.
 The agreement sets out the guarantor's legal obligations.